INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure 9](results/Figure%209.pdf), run the R script [Figure 9.R](scripts/Figure%209.R).
 The CSV data required for this replication is available in the [data](data/Figure%209/) folder.

 To replicate the results in [Figure 10](results/Figure%2010.pdf), run the R script [Figure 10.R](scripts/Figure%2010.R).
-The CSV data required for this replication is available in the [data](data/Figure%2010/) folder.
+Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure 11](results/Figure%2011.pdf), run the R script [Figure 11.R](scripts/Figure%2011.R).
-Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.
+The CSV data required for this replication is available in the [data](data/Figure%2011/) folder.

-To replicate the results in [Figure 12](results/Figure%2012.pdf), run the R script [Figure 12.R](scripts/Figure%2012.R).
-The CSV data required for this replication is available in the [data](data/Figure%2012/) folder.
+To replicate the results in [Figure EC.1](results/Figure%20EC.1.pdf), run the R script [Figure EC.1.R](scripts/Figure%20EC.1.R).
+The CSV data required for this replication is available in the [data](data/Figure%20EC.1/) folder.

-To replicate the results in [Figure 13](results/Figure%2013.pdf), run the R script [Figure 13.R](scripts/Figure%2013.R).
-The CSV data required for this replication is available in the [data](data/Figure%2013/) folder.
+To replicate the results in [Figure EC.2](results/Figure%20EC.2.pdf), run the R script [Figure EC.2.R](scripts/Figure%20EC.2.R).
+The CSV data required for this replication is available in the [data](data/Figure%20EC.2/) folder.

-To replicate the results in [Figure 14](results/Figure%2014.pdf), run the R script [Figure 14.R](scripts/Figure%2014.R).
-The CSV data required for this replication is available in the [data](data/Figure%2014/) folder.
+To replicate the results in [Figure EC.3](results/Figure%20EC.3.pdf), run the R script [Figure EC.3.R](scripts/Figure%20EC.3.R).
+The CSV data required for this replication is available in the [data](data/Figure%20EC.3/) folder.

-To replicate the results in [Figure 15](results/Figure%2015.PNG), run the R script [Figure 15.R](scripts/Figure%2015.R).
+To replicate the results in [Figure EC.4](results/Figure%20EC.4.PNG), run the R script [Figure EC.4.R](scripts/Figure%20EC.4.R).
 Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

-To replicate the results in [Figure 16](results/Figure%2016.PNG), run the R script [Figure 16.R](scripts/Figure%2016.R).
+To replicate the results in [Figure EC.5](results/Figure%20EC.5.PNG), run the R script [Figure EC.5.R](scripts/Figure%20EC.5.R).
 Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

-To replicate the results in [Figure 17 (A)](results/Figure%2017%20(A).pdf) and [Figure 17 (B)](results/Figure%2017%20(B).pdf), run the R script [Figure 17.R](scripts/Figure%2017.R).
-The CSV data required for this replication is available in the [data](data/Figure%2017/) folder.
+To replicate the results in [Figure EC.6 (A)](results/Figure%20EC.6%20(A).pdf) and [Figure EC.6 (B)](results/Figure%20EC.6%20(B).pdf), run the R script [Figure EC.6.R](scripts/Figure%20EC.6.R).
+The CSV data required for this replication is available in the [data](data/Figure%20EC.6/) folder.

 To replicate the results in Table 4 of the paper, run the notebook [Table 4.ipynb](scripts/Table%204.ipynb).
 The required pickle data for this replication is available upon request and has not been uploaded to this repository.
 Additionally, due to data privacy and security concerns, the out-of-sample demand data has been simulated within the code using fitted negative binomial distributions.